-61. The Casino di Flora designed by Hubert, Villa Ada formerly Pallavicini, Roma pl.
-24v that the Doric peristyle would have made when seen from below.
-Over the stylobate, and therefore at the base of the shafts of the columns, the water ran freely into the lower basin through a waterfall; there Nature finally took the upper hand, thanks to the stalactites and aquatic plants set in three small grottoes (pl.
+61. A. Hubert, The Casino di Flora designed by Hubert, Villa Ada formerly Pallavicini, Roma pl.
+24v below.
+Over the the stylobate, and therefore at the base of the shafts of the columns, the water ran freely into the lower basin through a waterfall; there Nature finally took the upper hand, thanks to the stalactites and aquatic plants set in three small grottoes (pl.
 23v).
-The similarities with Hubert's Parma entry of 1780, which Mario may have seen when the French artist lived in Rome, are evident (fig. 60): the round Doric temple, of which only half could be seen, with water that fall further down running across it, is certainly a suggestion from that project.
+The similarities with Hubert's Parma entry of 1780, which Mario may have seen when the French artist lived in Rome, are evident (fig. 60): the round Doric temple, of which only half could be seen, with water that fell further down running across it, is certainly a suggestion from that project.
 The association between the unstoppable impetus of falling waters and ancient temples may also have been suggested by the famous round temple of Tivoli.
 But it is certain that here Mario proposes a Doric of decidedly archaic proportions: the shaft is little more than 4 diameters high.

 The section and sketch of the elevation do not perfectly match: the stretch of the shelves and the shape of the ramps varies.
-From both drawings it is nevertheless possible to get an idea of the extraordinary impact
+From both drawings it is nevertheless possible to get an idea of the extraordinary impact that the Doric peristyle would have made when seen from